Devil: Revival of Dualism in the Medieval Age

 After the collapse of the Ottoman Empire, parts of Bogomil Dualism remained in Balkan folklore concerning creation: according to a story, dated back to the eleventh to thirteenth century, before God created the world, he meets a goose on the eternal ocean.
 The name of the Goose is reportedly Satanael and it claims to be a god.
 When God asks Satanael who he is, the devil answers "the god of gods".
 God requests that the devil then dive to the bottom of the sea to carry some mud, and from this mud, they fashioned the world.
 God created his fiery angels from the right part of a flint rock, and the Devil created his demons from the left part of the flint.
 Later, the devil tries to assault God but is thrown into the abyss.
 He remains lurking on the creation of God and planning another attack on heaven.
 This myth shares some resemblance with Pre-Islamic Turkic creation myths as well as Bogomilite thoughts.

+The city of the infernal king and god of death Erlik-Khan, precedes court over the souls of the dead.
+In front of him, a hell-being is reading the scrolls of sins and virtues.

 The story bears resemblance to other Turko-Mongolian cosmogonies.
 According to one myth found among the Siberian Tatars, God and his first creation are envisaged in the form of ducks.
 God asks his creature and companion to dive into the ocean to retrieve some earth.
 However, the second duck, identified with Erlik Khan, turns against God and becomes his rival.
 A similar legend is recorded among the Altai Turks.
 Erlik and God swam together over the primordial waters.
 When God was about to create the Earth, he sent Erlik to dive into the waters and collect some mud.
 Erlik hid some inside his mouth to later create his own world.
 But when God commanded the Earth to expand, Erlik got troubled by the mud in his mouth.
 God aided Erlik to spit it out.
 The mud carried by Erlik gave place to the unpleasant areas of the world.
 Because of his sin, he was assigned to evil.
 Since he claimed equality with God by creating his own world, God punishes Erlik Khan, by granting him his own kingdom in the Underworld.
 In one variant, recorded by Verbitsky Vasily, not only Erlik Khan, but also the spirits he created, were banished form the heavens and cast down to the lower realms.